turastory/til/coroutine/note.md

 - Marks coroutine context element that intercepts coroutine continuations.

--> Originally ContinuationInterceptor was designed to support specifying which thread the coroutine works on.
--> by using intre

 #### interceptContinuation

 - Returns continuation that wraps the original [continuation], thus intercepting all resumptions.